 Performance Based Seismic Retrofit Design

-A short description of FEMA 310 and FEMA 356 based seismic evaluation and design methodologies.
+A short description of ASCE 31 and ASCE 41 (formerly FEMA 310 and FEMA 356) based seismic evaluation and design methodologies.

 The state of the art in seismic evaluation and retrofit is constantly in flux, and after every major earthquake undergoes major revisions.
 Most recently, much research and effort has gone into so called 'performance based designs.'

 The problem in the past has been that seismic retrofits and evaluations were somehow linked to current codes, which are usually designed for new buildings.
+There are inherent assumptions about the resiliency of a new building built into building codes that may not apply to a retrofit.
+For example, the building code defines earthquake forces that a building needs to be designed to.
+These forces depend upon the use of the building, and the type of structural system, both of which are intertwined with other parts of the code.
 It was up to the engineer working on that particular project to decide which parts of the code to use, what percentage of the code forces to design to, and which parts were prohibitively expensive.
 Some cities with large numbers of old buildings, such as San Francisco, created their own sub-chapters of the building code that attempted to address this issue and at least create a uniform standard.

-The Federal Emergency Management Agency (FEMA) has published two documents that allow performance-based evaluation and design:
+The Federal Emergency Management Agency (FEMA) funded research which has resulted in two two documents that allow performance-based evaluation and design:

-FEMA 310 provides a process for seismic evaluation of existing buildings.
-It makes some simplifying assumptions about the use of the building and size of earthquake that enable an evaluation to be performed without extensive geotechnical investigations.
+ASCE 31 provides a process for seismic evaluation of existing buildings.
+It makes some simplifying assumptions about the use of the building and size of earthquake that enable a basic evaluation to be performed without extensive investigations.
 The evaluation is broken up into three 'tiers' of progressively more complex calculation and investigation.
 A building owner may have only one level of evaluation, or may decide that the building's importance merits going straight to the most sophisticated method of evaluation in order to determine if an upgrade is needed.

-FEMA 356 is currently a 'prestandard' and will soon be transformed into some of the first true existing building performance based seismic upgrade building codes.
-Sophisticated clients have been using the FEMA 356 guidelines as an alternative to the arbitrary ‘percentage of current (or some other) code’ approach since before year 2000.
+ASCE 41 is one of the first true performance based seismic upgrade building codes.
+Sophisticated clients have been using the FEMA 356 prestandard guidelines as an alternative to the arbitrary ‘percentage of current (or some other) code’ approach since before year 2000.
+In 2006, the ASCE adapted FEMA 356, with minor changes, as a standard.
+ASCE 41-06 has been adopted as part of the International Existing Building Code.

-Typically, unless buildings have very special performance requirements, retrofits conform to what the prestandard calls the 'Basic Safety Objective.'
+Typically, unless buildings have very special performance requirements, retrofits conform to what the standard calls the 'Basic Safety Objective.'

 The BSO is intended to approximate the earthquake risk to life safety traditionally considered acceptable in the United Sates.
 Buildings meeting the BSO are expected to experience little damage from relatively frequent, moderate earthquakes, but significantly more damage and potential economic loss from the most severe and infrequent earthquakes that could affect them.
 The level of damage and potential economic loss experienced by buildings rehabilitated to the BSO may be greater than that expected in properly designed and constructed new buildings. - FEMA 356 commentary.